-The Company's strategic investments consist of equity investments in common stock of a Motus GI Holdings, Inc. ("Motus GI"), a publicly-held company and related party, and preferred shares of Vivasure Medical Limited ("Vivasure"), a privately-held company and related party.
+The Company's strategic investments consist of equity investments in common stock of Motus GI Holdings, Inc. ("Motus GI"), a publicly-held company and related party, and preferred shares of Vivasure Medical Limited ("Vivasure"), a privately-held company and related party.
 The Company classifies strategic investments on its balance sheet as current assets if the assets are available for use for current operations, and the Company does not have a specific plan to hold the investments for a certain duration of time.
 The shares held of Motus GI represent equity securities with a readily determinable fair value and are required to be measured at fair value at each reporting period using readily determinable pricing available on a securities exchange, in accordance with the provisions of ASU 2016-01, Recognition and Measurement of Financial Assets and Liabilities.
 Therefore, the Company categorized the investments as current assets.
 The investments in Vivasure do not have readily determinable fair values and are recorded at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer.
-Additionally, as the investments in Vivasure are not readily marketable, the Company categorized the investments in Vivasure was \$2.5 million.
+Additionally, as the investments in Vivasure are not readily marketable, the Company categorized the investments as non-current assets.
+As of September 30, 2023 and December 31, 2022, the carrying value of the investments in Vivasure was \$2.5 million.